viralogic/py-enumerable/docs/select-many.md

 `select_many(func=lambda x: x)`

 Projects each element of a sequence to an IEnumerable<T> and flattens the resulting sequences into one sequence.
+This is not an executing function.

 **Parameters:**